Vision and Values

 The Education Futures Collaboration aims to professionalise teaching and to support professional judgement with evidence through the creation of a sustainable model for knowledge mobilisation and collaboration using digital tools in the education sector.

 The Collaboration notes parallel work undertaken in health to build and quality assure the research base and make this available to practitioners through, for example, the Cochrane Collaboration, and in the UK, NICE(the National Institute for Health and Care Excellence).
 The work of the Campbell Collaboration in the social sciences is also noted.

 Staff from different countries and from a wide range of universities and schools are already involved in EFC activities.
 Contributions are welcome in any language.
 The Google Translate tool at the top of the Welcome page provides translation help in 80 languages.
 If you are interested in doing this please email enquiries@MESHguides.org.
 The current EFC co-chairs are Professors Sarah Younie, De Montfort University, UK and Professor Marilyn Leask, University of Winchester and De Montfort University.

 Governance and Membership

-This board is responsible for the day to day running of MESH meets weekly.
-Professors Leask, Present, Younie, Stephen Hall, Mike Blamires, Chris Shelton, Richard Procter.
+This board, which is responsible for the day to day running of MESH meets weekly: Professor Leask, Professor Younie, Stephen Hall, Mike Blamires, Chris Shelton, Richard Procter.
 All are Trustees except for Stephen Hall and Chris Shelton.
 Authors, International Board members and Trustees are welcomed to these meetings.
 This group oversees sub-groups as shown in the diagram.

 The MESH/EFC International Board